Kinuta Park cherry blossoms: My first spring visit

 • XF 16-55mm F2.8 R LM WR

 The Kinuta Park cherry blossoms were amazing.
-I was surprised by the size of the trees.
-Some of them were huge.
+I was surprised by the trees’ size.
+Some were huge.
 They were at their peak for my visit in 2024.
 I can’t wait to go back in 2025.
+Leave questions and comments below.

 External related websites: